Nebby1999/VarianceAPI/VarianceAPI/Assets/README.md

 * Added Github Link.

 * Made changes to the scriptable objects, now they can be made in Thunderkit instead of on RunTime.

+* Added VariantRegisterBase, a helper for easily register variants made in Thunderkit.

 '0.0.1'